-We all like saving money on our monthly utility bills, but it turns out there’s a way to lower energy use, even when you're not even home.
+We all like saving money on our monthly utility bills, but you should know there’s a way to keep costs down, even when you're out of the house.

 The key is your thermostat.
-By learning more about its special features and settings, you can tailor the temperature to your needs.
-This means establishing various temperature settings for when you’re home, away or even when you’re asleep.
+By using automatic schedules, you can structure its daily schedule around your personal preferences.
+That means you can have different temperature settings for when you’re home, away or even when you’re asleep.

-If you're willing to make these adjustments, you can enjoy comfy temperatures while cutting down your energy bills.
-Check out our guide on how your thermostat can be a source of energy savings:
+If you're willing to make these adjustments, you'll be able to enjoy comfortable temperatures while cutting down your energy bills.
+Take a look at a few ways your thermostat can be a source of energy savings:

 While at Home

-Whenever you’re at home, you want to enjoy a comfortable temperature.
-For the most part, you probably have your thermostat lower in the summer while you are in the house to make the most of the cool air.
+When you’re home, you want a nice range of pleasant temperatures.
+For the most part, you probably have your thermostat lower in the summer while inside to appreciate the cool air.

-But the ideal temperature for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
-This way, you can stay cool while still keeping your energy bills low.
+But in terms of energy efficiency, the best range for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you'll keep cool while still keeping your energy bills low.

-When setting the temperature for when you are out of the house in summer, it’s advantageous to set the thermostat higher for while they're gone.
+When it comes to setting the temperature for whenever you're gone, the majority of homeowners will set the thermostat higher for while they're gone.

-If your home is located somewhere a little cooler, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.
+If your home is located somewhere a little cooler, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.

-- Update your existing HVAC system: Upgrading your HVAC system can save money in the long run.
-With greater energy efficiency, your utility bills will be lower because it requires less energy to heat and cool your home.
-Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]
+- Replace current equipment with a newer HVAC system: Upgrading your HVAC system saves money right from the start.
+If a system boasts high energy efficiency, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
+Air conditioning installation in Lafayette is a breeze for experienced professionals like AC Sales.

-- Stay on top of routine AC maintenance: Investing in or ignoring regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
-With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, you may notice your HVAC system run more efficiently.
-Increasing efficiency also limits strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+- Stay on top of routine AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Lafayette can have a big impact on your monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system run more efficiently.
+More efficient operation reduces strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-- Confirm your attic is sufficiently insulated: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should install at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+- Confirm your attic is sufficiently insulated: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Check your air ducts: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Finding any leaks fast and sealing them can fix both of those problems.
+- Review your ductwork: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Checking your ductwork for leaks and sealing them can fix both of those problems.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot in the long term.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot over time.